Stellacore/peridetic/README.md

 In this case, the singularities near to the center of Earth are irrelevant (ref: [special cases](#special-cases)).

-LPA values are not true coordinates (in the sense of "co-important" ordinate values).
-Rather the LPA expression comprises a triple of hetrogenous values for every point location in *combination with* two global, and often implicit, values expressing the shape of an ellipsoid of revolution.
-The individual components generally can not be meaningfully combined with each other nor with the components of other LPA locations without involving elaborate transformation operations (like first converting into corresponding XYZ expressions;-).
+LPA values are not true coordinates (in the sense of co-important ordinate values).
+Rather the LPA expression is a "labeling convention" that comprises a triple of hetrogenous values for every point location in *combination with* two global, and often implicit, values expressing the shape of an ellipsoid of revolution.
+The individual components generally can not be meaningfully combined with each other nor with the components of other LPA locations without involving elaborate transformation operations (like first converting into corresponding XYZ expressions, doing the math, then converting back - which is another use-case for this project;-).

 #### XYZ <a id=XYZ-Coordinates></a>